cgveradi/android_helsinki/README.md

 ## 3. Business Framing

-Before jumping into the analysis, we defined the main business questions and hypotheses.

-### ⭐ Business Questions:
+### Business Questions:

 1. **Will our mobile game be profitable?**
-   Should it be free with in-app purchases, or paid?

 2. **Is there market space for the type of game we want to build?**
 3. **Which game genre should we develop?**
-   (Action, Sports, RPG, Casual, etc.)

-4. **Which gender/category is the most profitable?**
+4. **Which category or genre is the most profitable?**
 5. **Who is the target audience?**
-   (Based on Content Rating: Everyone, Teen, Mature, etc.)

 6. **Is there a correlation between Installs and Reviews?**
-   (More reviews → more installs?)

 These questions guide the rest of the analysis.

 ---

-# 🟩 Day 2 – Data Examination & Schema Design
+# Day 2 – Data Examination & Schema Design

 ## 1. Database Design & Creation

-On Day 2, our focus shifted to **understanding the dataset in depth** and designing a database that reflects the relationships between the different fields.
+On Day 2, we focused on understanding the dataset and designing a database that reflects its internal structure.

 Key steps included:

-- **Data Exploration:**
+- **Data Exploration:** analyzing column meanings, data types, and potential analytical value.
-  We carefully examined each column in the dataset to understand its meaning, type, and potential role in analysis.

-- **Entity-Relationship Modeling (ERD):**
-  Using tools like **Miro** ([Miro Board](https://miro.com/app/board/uXjVJh0vKFQ=/)), we sketched a **visual ERD**, identifying:

-  - Primary keys for each table
-  - Foreign key relationships between tables
-  - Logical connections and dependencies between different data entities
+- **ERD Modeling:** designing a relational schema with primary keys, foreign keys, and correct relationships.

-- **Database Creation:**
+- **Database Creation:** implementing the ERD using DrawDB with proper datatypes and constraints.
-  The ERD was translated into a **functional relational database** using **DrawDB** ([DrawDB Editor](https://www.drawdb.app/editor)).
-  We ensured that:
-  - Each column had the proper **data type** (e.g., `VARCHAR`, `INT`, `DECIMAL`)
-  - Keys and constraints were correctly defined to **maintain data integrity**

 ---

 ## 2. Data Transformation

-Before loading the data into the database, we performed **data wrangling** to prepare it for analysis:
+Before loading the data, we cleaned and prepared it:

-- Cleaned inconsistent values (e.g., `$` signs in prices, commas in installs)
+- Removed characters like `$`, `+`, and commas
-- Converted columns to proper data types (numeric, categorical, text)
+- Converted columns to consistent numeric or categorical formats
-- Standardized textual data for consistency (e.g., app categories, content ratings)
+- Standardized text fields
-- Handled missing or null values where necessary
+- Handled missing or null values

-This ensured that the database would be **consistent, reliable, and ready for querying**.
+This ensured cleaner and more reliable data.

 ---

 ## 3. Data Loading

-Once transformed, the sanitized data was **imported into the database**, taking care to:
+We then imported the transformed dataset into MySQL while ensuring:

-- Uphold structural integrity (matching the ERD schema)
+- Structural integrity
-- Maintain **data accuracy**
+- Accurate mapping of each field
-- Ensure referential integrity between related tables
+- Correct referential integrity

-This completed the initial **Extract-Transform-Load (ETL) cycle**, setting the foundation for in-depth analysis in subsequent days.
+This completed the ETL process.

 ---

-# 🟨 Day 3 – SQL Queries & Analysis
+# Day 3 – SQL Queries & Analysis

 ## 1. Objective

-On Day 3, our focus was on **deriving insights from the database** using SQL.
-The goal was to explore patterns, identify trends, and answer the business questions we defined in **Day 1**.
+On Day 3, we used SQL to extract insights and answer the business questions defined earlier.

 ---

 ## 2. SQL Techniques Used

-To analyze the data effectively, we leveraged a variety of SQL functionalities:

-- **JOINs:**
+- **JOINs**
-  Combined multiple tables to gather all relevant information in a single query (e.g., linking apps to categories, installs, and reviews).

-- **GROUP BY:**
+- **GROUP BY**
-  Aggregated data by categories such as `App Category`, `Content Rating`, or `Type` to calculate metrics like total installs, average ratings, or average reviews.

-- **ORDER BY:**
+- **ORDER BY**
-  Ranked apps or categories based on specific metrics (e.g., most popular apps, highest-rated genres).

-- **CASE Statements:**
-  Created conditional logic to categorize data (e.g., grouping apps as "Free" vs "Paid" or rating tiers).

-- **Subqueries:**
+- **CASE**
-  Extracted insights from nested queries, such as comparing category averages to overall averages.

-- **Aggregations & Statistics:**
+- **Subqueries**
-  Used functions like:
-  - `AVG()` → average ratings or installs
-  - `MAX()` / `MIN()` → highest and lowest performing apps
-  - `COUNT()` → number of apps per category
-  - `STD()` → variability of installs or reviews
+- **Aggregation Functions** (`AVG`, `MAX`, `MIN`, `COUNT`, `STD`)

 ---

-## 3. Key Queries and Insights

-Some examples of queries executed:

-- **Most Popular Categories:**
-  Identified categories with the **highest number of installs** and reviews to detect market demand.

-- **Monetization Analysis:**
-  Compared **free vs paid apps** and analyzed the distribution of prices to assess profitability potential.

-- **Correlation Analysis:**
-  Investigated the relationship between **number of installs and reviews**, helping predict app success.

-- **Content Rating Insights:**
-  Analyzed target audiences based on **Content Rating** to understand which age groups are most engaged with different app genres.
+## Major Obstacles During MySQL Transition

+During the SQL phase, we encountered significant challenges:

+- **Data Corruption & Schema Mismatches:**
+  Imports caused missing or malformed data because CSV structure didn’t perfectly match the database schema.

-- **Category-Level Statistics:**
+- **ERD Redesigns:**
-  Calculated **mean, max, min, and standard deviation** for installs, ratings, and reviews across categories to identify high-performing segments.
+  We had to rebuild the schema multiple times due to mismatched relationships, missing fields, and inconsistencies.

+- **Complex Data Cleaning:**
+  Required extensive normalization, deduplication, formatting fixes, and dealing with inconsistent values.

+These issues made MySQL integration slow and unstable.

 ---

-## 4. Outcome

-The SQL analysis provided **actionable insights** to guide our mobile game development strategy:
+# Day 4 - Contingency Plan — Switching to Python

+Due to persistent MySQL problems, we adopted a contingency plan:
+➡️ perform the analytical work entirely in **Python (pandas)**.

+Python allowed us to:

+- Load data reliably
+- Clean and transform without schema conflicts
+- Perform SQL-equivalent operations
+- Avoid delays caused by repeated schema rebuilding

+### Examples of analyses performed in Python:

-- The most popular categories and genres
+- Most popular categories
+- Free vs. paid monetization analysis
+- Correlation (installs vs. reviews)
+- Content rating insights
+- Category-level statistics (mean, max, min, std)

+---

+# Outcome — Strategic Direction for Our Startup

+### Key Findings

+- **Focus on developing Android games** — strong demand.
-- The optimal monetization model (free with in-app purchases or paid)
+- **Free-to-play model with in-app purchases** — best revenue potential.
-- The target audience and content rating for our game
-- How installs, reviews, and ratings correlate to predict app success

-These results form the foundation for further analysis using **Python** and data visualization in the next phase of the project.
+- **Target broad audiences** (Everyone 10+ and Teen).
+- **Develop an educational game** supported by learning tools.
+- **Prioritize user acquisition, retention, and engagement.**

+---